FAQs - Volunteer in Spain

 Empty classroom in Madrid

-You'll volunteer part time at a public school as an English Language and Culture Assistant.
-You will lead conversational activities in English and give presentations on North American culture.
+Exact responsibilities of Language and Culture Assistants vary according to each individual school but be prepared to lead conversational activities and give cultural presentations.
 You may also participate in other activities, such as music, theater, sporting events, English language clubs, and more.
 In addition to your 12 classroom hours, you’re expected to spend at least five hours a week helping your host family improve their English.

-Host families come in all shapes and sizes, from married couples to single parents with children.
-Many are hoping to encourage their children’s English language acquisition by having a native speaker in the house, so we ask our participants to plan to spend at least five hours a week helping the family improve and practice their English.
-On our application we gather your preferences regarding host families, to help arrange family matches that are comfortable for all involved.
+Host families come in all shapes and sizes, from married couples to single parents to individuals.
+Many families are hoping to improve their conversational English by having a native speaker in their home.
+Volunteers are expected to spend at least five hours a week helping the family improve and practice their English.

 We send hundreds of participants to teach and volunteer in Spain each year.
 Our placements are distributed all over the country both in big cities and smaller towns, but it’s extremely rare to hear about safety issues at any of them.
 Spain is a developed nation with plenty of safety resources.
 As long as you use normal “city-smarts” you will not face any situation that is more dangerous than living in the US.
 You’ll also receive some tips at your orientation about common-sense safe practices while abroad.
 In addition you’ll also have 24/7 emergency support from our staff in Spain and travel insurance through iNext.
 You can also read more about safety and security conditions in Spain on the US State Department website.
 All participants are advised to enroll in the State Department STEP program, and it can be helpful for concerned family members as well!